PhD Candidate | Graduating June 2026

 Jad Al Aaraj

 I am a PhD candidate in the EECS department at the University of California, Irvine, advised by Prof. Athina Markopoulou.
-I received my B.E. degree in Computer and Communications Engineering from American University of Beirut in 2020 and my M.Sc. degree in Electrical Engineering from University of California, Irvine in 2023.
+I received my B.E. in Computer and Communications Engineering from the American University of Beirut in 2020 and my M.Sc. in Electrical Engineering from UC Irvine in 2023.

 My research focuses on developing innovative solutions at the intersection of privacy, security, and emerging technologies.
-I'm particularly passionate about empowering users with transparency and control over their data in IoT ecosystems and camera-enabled devices.
+I am particularly passionate about empowering users with transparency and control over their data in IoT ecosystems and camera-enabled devices.

 Research Interests